 - Check 1 Make sure the AC power cord is firmly plugged into the AC IN socket and wall outlet.
 If these cables are connected correctly, go to Check 2. - Check 2 Make sure the battery pack is installed in the computer correctly.
-If the battery pack is installed correctly, go to Check 3. - Check 3 Remove the battery pack and check that the battery and system board terminals are clean and not bent. - If the battery and/or system board terminal appears dirty, clean it/them gently with a cotton swab dipped in alcohol. - If either terminal looks bent or damaged, replace the battery or system board. - If the terminals are clean and not bent, go to Check 4. - Check 4 Connect a new AC power cord.
+If the battery pack is installed correctly, go to Check 3. - Check 3 Remove the battery pack and check that the battery terminal is clean and not bent.

+If the terminal appears dirty, clean it gently with a cotton swab dipped in alcohol.

+If the terminal looks bent or damaged, replace the system board.

+If the battery terminal is clean and not bent, go to Check 4.

+- Check 4 Connect a new AC power cord.
 If the Battery icon still does not glow, go to Check 5. - Check 5 Install a new battery pack.
 If the Battery icon still does not glow, go to Procedure 3.

-Procedure 3 AC PS Unit Replacement Check
+Procedure 3 AC PS unit Replacement Check

+The system board incorporates the power supply.
 Power is supplied to the system board through the AC IN plug located on the AC PS unit.
-If the AC PS unit is damaged, replace it.

-Refer to chapter 4 for instructions on how to disassemble the 400 series, and then perform the following checks:
+The AC PS unit may be damaged, refer to chapter 4 for instructions on how to disassemble the 410 series, and then perform the following checks: